 - Third- and fourth-year undergraduates from any major, in good standing at the University of Chicago.

-- Excellent research and communication skills; time-management skills
+- Excellent research and communication skills; time-management skills; some training or experience in the proposed area of creative expression.

 Grant funding: Candidates may apply for one, two, or three-quarter grants in the amount $1500 per quarter.
 Scholars are also eligible for a $1500 research travel stipend requiring a budget and schedule at the time of application.